lambdaclass/cairo-vm_in_go/README.md

 ```

 TODO:
 - How hints are implemented in our VM.
-Matching python code and executing go code.
+Matching python code and executing go code. tick
 - Communication between the Cairo execution environment and hints.
-References, Id Manager, Execution Scopes.
+References, Id Manager, Execution Scopes. tick
 - Example of how to implement one, ideally one that uses a few of the important features like Id management, etc.
 - Explain Dicts and dict squashing.
-- Explain temporary segments
+- Explain temporary segments (not here, no code yet to explain)

 #### Proof mode